Your Study Abroad Experience

 Don't forget, we're here if you need us!

-Official transcripts from host universities take time to be received and processed.
-Please allow at least one semester after you've returned for all the steps to be completed.
+Official transcripts from your host university will take time to be processed.
+Allow at least one semester after you have returned for credits to appear on your DegreeWorks.
+The process is as follows:

 - International Transcript received by MSU Study Abroad